Council Approved Dropped Kerb Contractors

 Drop Kerb Specialists in Skegby

-Kerb drops, also called vehicle access crossovers, are an adaptation to the footpath.
+Kerb drops, also called vehicle access crossovers, are an alteration to the footpath.
 It involves lowering the kerb and laying new foundations to the paving to make it possible for a car to be driven onto the front area of a property.

 The work includes lowering the kerbstones and bolstering the pavement to create a ramp, and must solely be performed by an authorised company with Street Works Accreditation, and who have the required Public Liability insurance to comply with the local authorities requirements.